 I'm a Brooklyn-based professional copywriter and content editor.
-When I'm not putting the metaphorical pen to parchment, you can find me sewing, reading, and perfecting the art of good homebrew.
+When I'm not writing, you can find me cooking and perfecting the art of good homebrew.

 Our office here in Memphis is proud to have taken part in the Design-A-Wish 5K on July 16 for the fifth year in a row.
 The office volunteered to provide water and food to help fuel up and hydrate the over 200 runners who took part in the Design-A-Wish 5K at the Pink Palace Museum.
 We also raised $2,650 to benefit this important cause.

 The full implementation of self-driving cars on U.S. roadways is a goal of countless pioneering technology companies.
 Proponents of autonomous vehicles cite lower labor costs, safer roadways, and leisure time returned to those who spend hundreds of hours a year driving to work.
 However, with the advent of this autonomous technology comes concerns about regulation, safety, and liability.

 Last week, Tavares received a stark reminder of the importance of workplace safety and why all employees should know how to recognize and report fall hazards in their workplace.
 A food company employee was moving pallets of mushrooms with a forklift when the pallets began to sway.
 He escaped from his forklift, but the pallets fell on him before he could get away, fatally crushing him.